Watch this video for our team’s explanation of some of the more widely used terms. And scroll down for more definitions!

 A business must have near-term and long-term carbon reduction targets in place as well as detailing initiatives and actions to achieve the targets.
 For example, a near-term target of 50% reduction in emissions by 2030, from a 2018 baseline.

-‘Carbon neutral’ and ‘net zero carbon’ are often used interchangeably, but there’s a big difference.
+‘Carbon neutral’ and ‘net zero’ are often used interchangeably, but there’s a big difference.
 Working towards net zero emissions goes beyond paying to balance out your carbon emissions – reducing emissions is the highest priority for net zero.
 Carbon neutral is a steppingstone on the way to net zero, but it’s not an end point.

 The Paris Agreement

 The Paris Agreement is a legally binding agreement that was adopted at COP21 in Paris.
 The agreement was signed by 196 countries across the world in 2016 and is a commitment to action on climate change, climate change mitigation, adaptation and finance.
 Its central goal is to limit global warming to 1.5°C compared to preindustrial

 Race to Zero

 Race to Zero is a global campaign to rally leadership and support from businesses around the world to work towards net zero targets.

 Renewable energy comes from renewable resources including wind energy, solar energy or biomass (plant or animal material, like food waste that can be used as a source of fuel).
 These resources aren’t finite, they regenerate naturally and can be used repeatedly without reducing their supply.